Agentic Harness for Real-World Compilers: The Harness

-\smallsmalltitle{Stage III: Generate} Based on the root cause determined in the previous stage, it initiates a new ReAct loop for patch synthesis.
+\smallsmalltitle{Stage III: Generate} Based on the root cause determined in the previous stage, it initiates a new ReAct agentic loop for patch synthesis.
+This loop augments the agent with editing and testing capabilities.
 It may use editing tools to amend or reset LLVM such as \lstcode{edit(file=.../SLPVectorizer,text=..., replace=...)} and \lstcode{reset()}, or testing tools for online testing such as \lstcode{test()}, with the latter offering feedback on failures.
 The loop ends when online testing is successful.

 \smallsmalltitle{Stage IV: Validate} This stage consists of offline testing to assess the correctness of the patch generated in the last stage.
 It outputs the patch for successful validation.